ObjectModules/deploy/[Mapping]-Concept.md

 Until this point the diagram for a mapping is completed.

 #What's Next
+You can consider that the diagram as shown above stand as our basic diagram of a mapping.
+This diagram is presenting when a process is assigned to do a routine task.

+We are going to explain further what going on with a basic diagram when we are putting a parameter.
+From that point the basic diagram will turn its behaviour seeking another mappings which is consist of an employment and a merging.
 ##Employment
-To became a valuable info then we need to rate the info.
-The info it self is got from searching and investigation which in hyip business is known as hyip site monitoring or in a short: _hyip monitor_.

-An important thing is what we will do with achieve it.
-Rating is process of sorting and Monitoring is process to gain the data.
-So the rating will need a script and monitoring will need a team.
 This will be a different process.
 So all is also unique.
 ##Merging
 Employment of this method can be more deeper depend to our need.
 We considered this plan is suitable enough to start the process on getting it work.
-So let stop the employment until this point and start merging them.

 We will explain to how to do the both of in a different section, let start first on _[[Employment|[Mapping]-Employment]]_.
 ***